lgirma/vdtree/README.md

 ```

 **Typescript Note**: Typescript currently has issues with `.tsx` templates with `vdtree`.
-You may want to exclude tsx files in `tsconfig.json`
+You should put your jsx templates in `.jsx` files to skip type checking.

 ## Quick-Start Tutorials